sambanova/ai-starter-kit/README.md

 1. Import the **SambaStudioEmbedding** langchain community wrapper in your project and define your **SambaStudioEmbeddings** embedding:

-- If using a CoE endpoint
+- If using a Bundle endpoint

 ```python
 from langchain_community.embeddings import SambaStudioEmbeddings